Sapreet Kaur, Executive Director (National)

 Sapreet is the Executive Director of the Sikh Coalition, and has been in this role since September 2009.
 She was a member of the Coalition's Board of Directors for two years prior to joining the organization as staff.

-She volunteers with the Girl Scouts of the USA (girlscouts.org) and serves as a board member of the World Association of Girl Guides and Girl Scouts (wagggsworld.org), a 10 million member worldwide movement across 135 countries providing non-formal education where girls and young women develop leadership and life skills through self-development, challenge and adventure.
-Sapreet is also a member of the National Organization of Returned Peace Corps Volunteers, having served as a business volunteer in Uganda and Kenya from 1998-2001.
-She previously served on the Board of Directors of Fellowship of Activists to Embrace Humanity (fatehworld.org), a human development organization committed to fighting poverty and promoting education in South Asia.
+In 2013, Sapreet became the first Sikh to speak in a Presidential Inaugural Prayer Service.
+She has appeared in/on several media outlets including the New York Times, Time Magazine, Huffington Post, The Daily Beast, National Public Radio, and Fox News.
+She volunteers with the Girl Scouts of the USA (www.girlscouts.org) currently serving on the National Board of Directors as a member of the Board Executive team in the role of International Commissioner.
+Previously, from 2008 to 2014, she served as a board member of the World Association of Girl Guides and Girl Scouts (www.wagggsworld.org), a 10 million member worldwide movement across 135 countries providing non-formal education where girls and young women develop leadership and life skills through self-development, challenge and adventure.
+She also currently serves on the Desmond Tutu Peace Foundation board of directors. (www.tutufoundationusa.org).
+Sapreet is a member of the National Organization of Returned Peace Corps Volunteers, having served as a business volunteer in Uganda and Kenya from 1998-2001.
+She previously served on the Board of Directors of Fellowship of Activists to Embrace Humanity, a human development organization committed to fighting poverty and promoting education in South Asia.

 Sapreet is a graduate of the Stern School of Business at New York University with a dual degree in marketing and international business.

 Mark Reading-Smith, Senior Director of Communications & Media (Fremont, CA)